+Expanding Market Supply

-Expanding Market Supply.
-The basic legal structures for the mutual insurers that arose in response to the market difficulties in the 1970s have been in place for some time.
-Mutual insurers have a long history going back essentially as long as insurance has existed.
-In some cases, however, states went beyond the existing mutual framework to allow for medical malpractice insurance.
-For example, in Florida, particular statutes were passed in the 1970s specifically allowing for medical malpractice self-insurance trusts.17 This statute was amended in 1992 to disallow its future use, but a recent Governor's task force has recommended rescinding this action given the current difficulties in Florida's medical malpractice market.18 States also created non-standard entities, such as joint underwriting associations (JUA).
+The basic legal structures for the mutual insurers that arose in response to the market difficulties of the 1970s have been in place for some time.
+Mutual insurers existed essentially as long as insurance has existed.
+Captives are a newer concept, dating from the 1950s and 1960s, but they also serve many areas outside of medical malpractice.
+In some cases, however, states went beyond the existing mutual or captive framework to allow for medical malpractice insurance.
+For example, in Florida, statutes were passed in the 1970s specifically allowing for medical malpractice self-insurance trusts.34 This statute was amended in 1992 to disallow its future use, but a governor's task force recommended rescinding this action given the difficulties in Florida's medical malpractice market.35 States also created nonstandard entities, such as joint underwriting associations (JUA).
 JUAs are nonprofit pooling arrangements intended to provide an "insurer of last resort" for healthcare providers who are unable to find insurance elsewhere.

 The federal government, although not the primary regulator in the insurance markets, has also taken an interest in the market supply of liability insurance.
-The Liability Risk Retention Act of 198619 allows for the establishment of risk retention groups and risk purchasing groups.
+The Liability Risk Retention Act of 198636 allows for the establishment of risk retention groups and risk purchasing groups.
 Risk retention groups operate much like a mutual insurer.
 They are made up of groups of entities involved in a similar business who wish to spread the risk among group participants.
 Such groups can be formed under state law, but the federal law allowed for reduced regulation because under federal law these groups are regulated only in the state where they are chartered rather than in every state where they write insurance.
 Risk purchasing groups essentially allow for group purchasing of insurance with the expectation that such purchase will be lower cost than individual purchase.

-The initial 1981 Act was limited to manufacturers, and was not widely used because of the soft market that prevailed at its time of passage.
+The initial 1981 act was limited to manufacturers, and was not widely used because of the soft market that prevailed at its time of passage.
 The 1986 law, however, amended the availability to include nearly all types of liability insurance, including medical malpractice.
-Companies offering medical malpractice liability
+Companies offering medical malpractice liability insurance under the act began as early as 1987 with the Ophthalmic Mutual Insurance Company.
+The act's usage has continued in the most recent crisis.
+For example, at the beginning of 2003, 10 risk retention groups formed in the previous year were offering medical malpractice insurance in Pennsylvania,37 one of the states then experiencing market difficulties.